 - 1. Drafts of proposed jury charges should be exchanged PRIOR to the docket call date. - 2.
-Once assigned trial, the parties should make arrangements with the Court Coordinator to email their proposed charge to the Court in Microsoft Word format.
+Once assigned trial, the parties should make arrangements with the Court coordinator to email their proposed charge to the Court in Microsoft Word format so that the Court may compile the Court's charge as the trial proceeds.

-M. FINDINGS OF FACT/ CONCLUSION OF LAW
+L. FINDINGS OF FACT/ CONCLUSION OF LAW

 In a non-jury trial, proposed Findings of Fact and Conclusions of Law MUST be filed prior to trial to enable the Court to follow along during trial.
-Courtesy copies should be filed via email to the Court Coordinator in Microsoft Word format.
+Courtesy copies should be filed via email to the Court coordinator in Microsoft Word format.
 These proposed findings and conclusions may, of course, be revised and filed subsequent to the trial as allowed by the Texas Rules of Civil Procedure.